Fullscript/multiview-extension/README.md

 This extension contributes the following settings:

-* `multiView.conversions`: Named views with regular expression replacements to convert one file system "schema" to another.
+- `multiView.conversions`: Named views with regular expression replacements to convert one file system "schema" to another.
 (See examples below)
+- `multiView.ignorePath`: Relative path to a file containing a list of files to ignore.
+Should follow the same format as `.gitignore` files.

 ```js